Canop/nvim-bacon/README.md

 You'll use this plugin in nvim while a bacon instance is running in another panel, probably side to it.

-You probably want to define at least two shortcuts, for example like this:
+You should define at least two shortcuts, for example like this:

 ```vimscript
 nnoremap ! :BaconLoad<CR>:w<CR>:BaconNext<CR>